pine-vm/pine/guide/language-server-design-and-implementation.md

 #### Request Cancellation

-For LSP requests such as hover, completion, definition, references, rename, document symbols, and formatting, the RPC boundary accepts a cancellation token.
+For LSP requests such as hover, completion, definition, references, rename, document symbols, formatting, and CodeLens (including resolve), the RPC boundary accepts a cancellation token.
 StreamJsonRpc connects that token to the base protocol's [`$/cancelRequest`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#cancelRequest) notification, and cancellation flows through the language-service scheduler into Pine VM evaluation.

 The LSP base protocol defines no general server capability flag for request cancellation.
 It is therefore not added to `ServerCapabilities`; the server continues to announce each implemented request provider and its [`TextDocumentSyncOptions`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocumentSyncOptions) during initialization.
 The similarly named `serverCancelSupport` field is specific to [semantic tokens](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_semanticTokens) and does not apply to document synchronization or general requests.